nonplayer/hammercrawl/hc_core_player_2_creation.md

 | Shield, Small    | 2   | M    | 10   |
 | Shield, Tower    | 3*  | L    | 100  |

 **Shields, Buckler/Small:** Basic shields come in two sizes: Buckler and Small.
-Buckler shields apply one disadvantage to any attacks the wielder can see coming, while small shields apply two.
+Buckler shields apply one Bane to any attacks the wielder can see coming, while small shields apply two.

 **Shield Weapons:** Shield Weapons can be used as either Small Shields or hand weapons.
-If used defensively, they provide standard small shield Defense 'vantages.
+If used defensively, they provide standard small shield Defense Beans.
 If used offensively, they instead function as their attached weapons.

 **Tower Shields:** These are full-height portable bulwarks, and cannot be used with Shield Bash.
-Tower shields apply three disadds to any attacks the wielder can see coming.
+Tower shields apply three Banes to any attacks the wielder can see coming.

 ### Adventuring Gear